bckd00r/LViewPlus/README.md

 ## NOTE

-Made purely for educational purposes
+Made for educational purposes, do not use maliciously